Thompson Water, Carr and Common

-This grassland site in the valley of a tributary of the River Wissey has a number of pingos, damp and water filled depressions formed by the melting of ice at the end of the last glaciation.
-It also has a lake called Thompson Water which, together with its surrounding reedswamp, is important for breeding birds.
+This grassland site, located in the valley of a tributary of the River Wissey, contains a number of pingos, damp, water-filled depressions formed by the melting of ice at the end of the last glaciation.
+It also features a lake called Thompson Water, which, along with its surrounding reed swamp, is important for breeding birds.

 The site is open to the public.